PeterBengtson/Ooloi-docs/guides/TIMEWALKING_GUIDE.md

 - **Push (transducer)**: "Here's the next value right now — process it or stop"

 The push model enables **early termination to stop computation itself**, not just sequence consumption.
 When `take 10` signals termination via `reduced`, timewalk immediately stops traversing the musical hierarchy — no wasted work generating values that will never be used.

+**For Clojure learners**: Understanding push vs. pull is key to understanding when transducers shine.
+With lazy sequences (pull), you're creating a chain of "I'll compute when asked" promises.
+Each step wraps the previous step.
+With transducers (push), you're creating a *single composed function* that processes items as they arrive.
+When processing stops (via `reduced`), the producer *knows immediately* and stops generating.
+This makes transducers fundamentally more efficient for scenarios like "find the first match" or "take the first 10"—the computation stops the instant the goal is achieved, rather than just stopping consumption of an already-generated sequence.

 This makes timewalk pedagogically valuable for understanding transducers: it shows how they compose transformations of *reducing functions* rather than transformations of *sequences*.